 If Alex were interested in any kind of merit-based system, as opposed to one based on conspiratorial racism, he would have a much more nuanced position on DEI.

-I mean, just the very simple idea of hey, if we only let people in a certain class in a certain area who have access to certain things know about this job.
+I mean, just the very simple idea of, hey, if we only let people in a certain class in a certain area who have access to certain things know about this job, we're only going to get people from a certain area, from a certain class who have awareness of this stuff.

-Obviously, the story is far more complicated than being able to distill things down into one quick answer, but a large part of the conflict traced back to Belgian colonial times, where the Belgians viewed the lighter skinned Tutsi as closer to white and thus gave them an elevated position in the colonial state.
+Obviously, the story is far more complicated than being able to distill things down into one quick answer, but a large part of the conflict traced back to Belgian colonial times, where the Belgians viewed the lighter-skinned Tutsi as closer to white and thus gave them an elevated position in the colonial state.

 And this was one of the primary drivers of the genocide.

-You know, Dan, sometimes when you look back at the history of colonialism and you see these non-tribal white people uh who are very peaceful and uninterested in taking resources from other people, and whenever they just decide who's in government, they do a great job.
+You know, Dan, sometimes when you look back at the history of colonialism and you see these non-tribal white people who are very peaceful and uninterested in taking resources from other people.

 Didn't you ever notice that?